 The Department of Commerce and Financial Studies (DCFS) was formally set up as a separate department in the year 2019.
-The department is in School of Management Science of the University.
-It was established to offer 2 years post-graduate programme- Masters in Commerce (M.Com) in the beginning.
-It aims to offer other UG/PG courses in the field of commerce and financial management education.
-The department also offers Ph.D. course in commerce and finance.
-The courses offered by the department aims to provide extreme and rigorous base for teaching, research, and allied business administration.
+The department is under the School of Management Sciences of the University.
+It was established to offer 2 years post-graduate programme-Masters in Commerce (M.Com.), Ph.D. and other courses in Commerce and Management.
+It aims to offer other UG/PG/ Integrated courses in the field of commerce and financial management education.
+The department started offering M.Com. in 2019 and Ph.D. course in 2020.
+The courses offered by the department aim to provide rigorous base for teaching, research, and allied business administration.
 The programmes are expected to be well received in the industry and academia.